protesilaos/my-website/_codelog/2025-01-03-denote-sequence-demo.md

 ---

 In this ~21-minute video I demonstrate the new optional extension for Denote that I am developing.
-The 'denote-sequence.el' is part of the 'denote' package.
+The `denote-sequence.el` is part of the `denote` package.
 Its purpose is to streamline the creation of "sequence notes", i.e. files that have an inherent relationship between them.
 The sequence is represented as a number.